 Non-Judicial Foreclosure Services А Ordering title. В Reviewing title reports and exceptions. С Preparing all necessary legal papers to initiate the non-judicial foreclosure process, including Substitution of Trustee, Notice of Default, and Notice of Sale.
 D Recording the necessary documents in the appropriate county recorder's office.
 E Executing all steps necessary to obtain service of process on all persons entitled to notice, including review of process server affidavits and referral and tracking of published notices.
 F Publishing and posting the requisite notices as required by local foreclosure law.
-G Preparing all legal papers to conduct the foreclosure sale.

-Non-Judicial Foreclosure Services Н Conducting, or arranging for sheriff or other third party to conduct, the foreclosure sale.
+G Preparing all legal papers to conduct the foreclosure sale. Н Conducting, or arranging for sheriff or other third party to conduct, the foreclosure sale.
 I Attending the foreclosure sale, when required.
 J Preparing and filing a report of sale with the local court or recorder's office, where required by local law.
-K Preparing all legal papers necessary to convey title to Fannie Mae or a successful third-party bidder.